slviajero/tinybasic/MANUAL.md

 A0, BX, TT

 Variables are placed on a heap that is searched every time a variable is used.
-Variables which are used often should be initialised early in the code.
-This makes BASIC programs faster.
-Static variables A-Z are accessed approximately 30% faster than heap variables.
-They should be used for loops.
+With HASLONGNAMES enables, names can be up to 16 characters long.
+This is supported in BASIC 2.0.

 ### Strings